 Jasper isn’t a zoo, these animals are wild and if anything happens, it’s the animals’ life that is taken at the cost of your photo.

-You can rent snowshoes from Jaspersports and the Totem Jasper Ski Shop for around $15 CAD/day.
+- You can rent snowshoes from Jaspersports and the Totem Jasper Ski Shop.

-If you are snowshoeing at the Jasper SkyTram you cant rent snowshoes there for around $15 CAD/day.
+- If you are snowshoeing at the Jasper SkyTram you cant rent snowshoes there.

-If you are snowshoeing at Pyramid Lake you can rent snowshoes there for around $10 CAD/hour.
+- If you are snowshoeing at Pyramid Lake you can rent snowshoes there.

 16. Ski or Snowboard in the Mountains